dobbygotcheva/Business-Analysis-Dashboard/README.md

 ## License

-This project is licensed under the MIT License.
+This project is open source.
+Feel free to use the code.